Beginner Skiing in Bansko

 If you’re a snowboarder, then you’ll love the wide pistes and tree-lined runs which provide plenty of opportunities to go off-piste.

-* As you carve your way down the mountainside, you will come across numerous mountain restaurants, giving you a chance to rest your legs, while enjoying lunch or a hot drink with your fellow skiers and snowboarders.
+As you carve your way down the mountainside, you will come across several mountain restaurants, giving you a chance to rest your legs, while enjoying lunch or a hot drink with your fellow skiers and snowboarders.
 Of course, all restaurants come with stunning mountain backdrops, so it’s always worth pausing for a few minutes, even if it is just to take a few snaps.
-In total, I counted 4 mountain restaurants, all providing hot food and drinks for the hungry and thirsty skiers and snowboarders.

 And just when you think the fun is over, they turn on the lights and let you ski the last 7km from Banderishka down into the town by moonlight.
 The slopes are available to everyone and open from 18:30 right up to 21:30, so this is something not to miss!